SatoshiumAI/satoshium-us/chronicle/sources/README.md

 * Superseded
 * Preserved Copy

-The final values should be governed through Chronicle Controlled Values.
+These values are not yet frozen.

+If production use requires a stable vocabulary, they should be added to the Controlled Values Registry.

 Preservation State is distinct from: